slairu/current/README.md

 3. Run dev script `npm run dev` in backend to start the server in development environment

 4. Run dev script `npm run dev` in frontend to start the client in development environment

-**Contribution:**

-1. Do you use git flow?
-   No

-2. What do you name your branches?
-   [frontend, backend]/[feature, fix]/storyID-Description

-3. Do you use github issues or another ticketing website?
-   Jira

-4. Do you use pull requests?
-   Yes